Mohammad Muslim Chowdhury

 Master of Science (MSc) in Finance and Accounting with distinction from the University of Birmingham, UK.

-Mohammad Muslim Chowdhury, 12th Comptroller and Auditor General of Bangladesh is a highly accomplished civil servant with an illustrious career spanning across 33 years.
+Mohammad Muslim Chowdhury, 12th Comptroller and Auditor General of Bangladesh is a highly accomplished person with an illustrious career in the civil service spanning across 33 years.
 Having an in depth and broad-based knowledge and experience on matters of Public Financial Management, Administration and Governance, he belongs to the Bangladesh Civil Service (Audit and Accounts Cadre) 1984 batch.
-Prior to assuming the office of Comptroller and Auditor General of Bangladesh in July, 2018, Mr. Chowdhury has served as Secretary, Additional Secretary, Joint Secretary and Deputy Secretary to the Finance Division.
+Prior to assuming the office of Comptroller and Auditor General of Bangladesh on 17th July, 2018, Mr. Chowdhury has served as Secretary, Additional Secretary, Joint Secretary and Deputy Secretary to the Finance Division.
 He has held various positions under the Office of the Comptroller and Auditor General, Controller General of Accounts and Controller General Defence Finance.

 Academically, he holds a Master of Science (MSc) in Finance and Accounting with distinction from the University of Birmingham, UK.
 He graduated with a Bachelor degree in Commerce (B Com Hons) and Master of Commerce (M Com) in Accounting from the University of Chittagong, Bangladesh.